How It Works

 How to Sign Up as a Mentee

-Registration for mentees will open November 3 and close on November 23 or whenever all the spots are filled.
-Mentees will select a mentor based on availability and area of mentoring expertise.
+Registration for mentees will open October 4 and close on November 3, or whenever all the spots are filled.
+Mentees may select a mentor based on availability and area of mentoring expertise.
 Selections are made on a first-come, first-serve basis.
 To make the impact of this program as broad as possible, mentees may select only one mentoring slot for the entirety of the meeting.
-Once registered, a confirmation email will be sent to the mentee and the mentor.
+Once registered, a confirmation e-mail will be sent to the mentee and the mentor.
 Mentees are encouraged to contact the mentor in advance of the meeting to confirm plans and begin the conversation.
 Be on alert for more updates on mentee registration.